-On this National Geographic Northeast Passage voyage, spend 26 days taking full advantage of a flexible schedule, brand new, state-of-the-art ship, and an experienced captain and crew who’s as excited as you are to explore the top of the world.
+On this National Geographic Northeast Passage voyage, spend 26 days taking full advantage of a flexible schedule, a state-of-the-art ship, and an experienced captain and crew who’s as excited as you are to explore the top of the world.
 This expedition cruise sails the Russian High Arctic between Tromso, Norway, and Nome, Alaska.

 Pack ice, volcanic mountains, icebergs and glaciers make up Franz Josef Land, the world’s northernmost archipelago, and part of the largest Arctic marine reserve—a sanctuary for such emblematic species as the Atlantic walrus, bowhead whale, polar bear, narwhal and rare ivory gull.
 Cruise past Cape Chelyuskin, the most northerly point of the Eurasian continent and see the heavily glaciated coast of the Novaya Zemlya archipelago, northernmost of the islands of the Kara Sea.
 Walruses haul out in numbers while great seabirds nest on the cliffs of De Long islands, where 500-foot volcanic spires and buttresses shoot into the horizon.

 Across the East Siberian Sea, granite towers loom while luxuriant tundra and ceremonial sites decorate a land where mammoths once roamed.
 On Wrangel Island, a World Heritage Site, search for snow geese, musk oxen, reindeer, walruses and polar bears.
-The rich, icy waters of the Chukchi Sea may reveal gray whales and other marine mammals while Kolyuchin Island boasts a plethora of cormorants, murres, puffins auklets and other Pacific seabirds.
+The rich, icy waters of the Chukchi Sea may reveal gray whales and other marine mammals while Kolyuchin Island boasts a plethora of cormorants, murres, puffins, auklets and other Pacific seabirds.